lavcraft/spring-boot-and-cloud-workshop-joker2017/README.md

 * Add controller for obtain random count of exercise
 * see src/test/resources/example.solved.exam.json exercise block
 * all tests should be passed

+## Step 2

+* Create controller for collect data from other services
+* Discover service instance
+* run and test